hsonhi/jwtauth/README.md

 ## JWT Token Authentication Using the .NET Core Web API

-A complete Web API application with Microsoft Entity Framework Core, Redis Cache and JWT Authentication.
+A complete Web API application with Microsoft Entity Framework Core, Redis Cache and Bearer Authentication with JWT Token.

 ### Quick setup